MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 > This only applies to loaded commands.
 If there is a `build` executable and an
 > Alias `build` for a function with the name of `Invoke-Build` inside a module
 > that is not loaded into the current session, PowerShell runs the `build`
 > executable instead.
-It does not auto-load modules if it finds the external
+It doesn't auto-load modules if it finds the external
-> executable in this case.
-It is only when no external executable is found that
+> executable.
+It's only when no external executable is found that an alias,
-> an alias, function, or cmdlet with the given name is invoked, thereby
+> function, or cmdlet with the given name is invoked.
-> triggering auto-loading of its module.

 ## Resolving items with the same names